rocktronica/heartballoon.wedding/sections/registry.md

 ### What should I wear?

 This is an outdoor picnic.
-There is no need for you to dress up—you should feel free to dress however you feel comforatable.
+There is no need for you to dress up—you should feel free to dress however you feel comfortable.
 In case you were curious, Leia will be wearing a dress, but not a formal wedding gown, and Tommy will likely wear chucks with a suit and no jacket.
 The day might be warm and the night can get chilly.
-Make sure to check the weather. 😎
+Make sure to check the weather beforehand. 😎

-### Is there parking at Jean Sweeny Park?

-Yes, there is plenty of parking within walking distance from the pavilion. 🚗

 ### Can I bring my kids or dog?